Spiritual, Moral, Social and Cultural Education (SMSC)

 Student Leadership Group

-Our student leadership group, led by our Head Boy and Head Girl, hold weekly meetings to discuss key issues.
+Our student leadership group, led by our Head Students, hold regular meetings to discuss key issues.
 They also hold student voice sessions with other students who can bring forward key issues to them.

 Our newly appointed Wellbeing Ambassadors will be trained to work closely with our Pastoral Teams to ensure the wellbeing of all students and helping students to understand how to keep healthy and safe.